-Jim Egan is a partner in the Washington, D.C. office of Weil, Gotshal & Manges, where he focuses on antitrust counseling and litigation, with particular emphasis on class actions.
-He represents corporate clients in a wide range of industrial sectors and has acted as lead counsel in federal, state and administrative litigation involving price fixing, mergers, joint ventures, boycotts, and other horizontal and vertical restraints.
-Jim has been recognized as a leading antitrust attorney by Chambers USA, Benchmark Litigation and Best Lawyers in America.
+Jim Egan retired from the partnership in 2022.
+He was based in Weil’s Washington, D.C. office, where he focused on antitrust counseling and litigation, with particular emphasis on class actions.
+He represented corporate clients in a wide range of industrial sectors and acted as lead counsel in federal, state and administrative litigation involving price fixing, mergers, joint ventures, boycotts, and other horizontal and vertical restraints.
+Jim was recognized as a leading antitrust attorney by Chambers USA, Benchmark Litigation and Best Lawyers in America.

 From 1966 to 1969 Jim served as a lieutenant in the U.S. Army.